 Can I use black sesame seeds instead of white?

 No. Don’t add the black sesame seeds.
 The colour of your masala powder will be dark instead of reddish maroon.

 I don’t have black cardamom.
 What is the substitute?

 The green cardamom is a flavourful substitute for the black one.
 Add three green ones for one black cardamom.
 One more thing.
 Crush the black cardamom before you add it.

 Can I replace black pepper with white pepper?

-Since the quantity of black pepper in this recipe is small, you can swap white pepper with the black ones.
+Since the quantity of black pepper in this recipe is small, you can swap white pepper with black ones.
 There won’t be a noticeable difference in the taste & texture.
-But if the quantity exceeds over 1 tsp, then use only black pepper.
+But if the quantity exceeds 1 tsp, then use only black pepper.